Health Data Warehouse (HDW)

 The Data Visualization Laboratory

 The Data Visualization Laboratory (DV) occupies 700+ square feet in the HST building.
 In support of the research and teaching missions of the COH, the DV lab showcases technologies for faculty and student researchers and their external partners.
 As technology advances, the DV lab will develop training and consulting services to disseminate information about new tools, support integration of new technologies into coursework and facilitate partnerships that link faculty and students with external resources for new and useful tools.

 Open Plan Wet and Dry Lab Space

 Flexible, open laboratories accommodate immediate expansion and contraction of research groups with minimal disruption.
-The open lab zones are comprising wet programs for chemistry and chemical engineering; damp labs for life science research; and dry zones for prototyping and fabrication.
+The open-lab zones house wet programs for chemistry and chemical engineering; damp labs for life-science research; and dry zones for prototyping and fabrication.
 The lab zones are situated adjacent to the computational research labs within the building’s open office work area.